skmedix/Telegram-To-Discord-Bot-Fixed/README.md

 * Add the Discord channel ID you would like to log to at `discord_channel`.

-* Locate the Telegram channel you would like to log and set it's name and id at `input_channel_name` and `input_channel_id`.
-(You can get a channel ID by forwarding any message from it to @userinfobot , and removing the -100 from the start)
+* Locate the Telegram channels you would like to log and set their names at `input_channel_names`

 ### Running
 * Run the command `python3 forwardgram.py`